Every Victim Every Time

-Debbie is an education specialist for the Region 4 Education Service Center in Houston, Texas.
-She provides professional development and training for district and school leaders throughout Harris County.
-Before coming to Texas, Debbie was the district mentor principal for the Albuquerque Public Schools in Albuquerque, New Mexico.
+Debbie recently retired from her position as an education specialist for the Region 4 Education Service Center in Houston, Texas, where she provided professional development and training for district and school leaders throughout the Houston area.
+Before coming to Texas, Debbie served as district mentor principal for the Albuquerque Public Schools in Albuquerque, New Mexico and was a middle school principal.
 She has worked in administrative education for over 15 years.
 She has her Masters of Arts in Educational Leadership from the University of New Mexico and she is certified professional principal in both New Mexico and Texas.

 As the Director of Trauma Services at the Center for Child Protection, Jansky manages therapy services, the Protective Parenting Program, and all related trauma informed treatment to children and families.
 For over 25 years, she has been helping families heal from devastating traumas, providing ongoing counseling, experiential and sensory therapies, and working as the professional handler for the Center’s therapy and courtroom accompaniment dog.
 During her tenure at the Center, Jansky founded the Protective Parenting Program, pioneered the first courtroom dog program in Travis County, and received the 2011 CACTX Statewide Mental Health Professional of the Year Award.
 She is a board approved supervisor for clinical licensure through the state of Texas.

-Johnson has been a Registered Nurse for 12 years and a Forensic Nurse for 4 years.
+Niki has been a Registered Nurse since 2006 and a Forensic Nurse for the past 5 years.
 She currently is the Forensic Program Coordinator at Baylor Scott and White Hospital in College Station.
-She works alongside 10 forensic nurses to provide care to victims of violence in the Brazos Valley.
+She works alongside eleven forensic nurses to provide care to victims of violence in the Brazos Valley.
 Niki was awarded the Medical Professional of the year in 2016 by the Brazos County Sexual Assault Response Team.
-Niki educates medical professionals, law enforcement, advocates and community members on Forensic Nursing and the Sexual Assault Exam.
+Niki educates medical professionals, law enforcement, advocates and community members on Forensic Nursing, Strangulation, and the Sexual Assault Exam.
 She also testifies as an expert witness in strangulation/family violence cases.

-Philip is an assistant district attorney for the Brazos County District Attorney’s office in Bryan, Texas.
-He is currently assigned to the 85th District Court prosecuting felony cases, such as family violence, aggravated assaults and robbery.
-Philip has been a prosecutor since December 2013.
-He graduated from Texas Tech School of Law and Texas A&M University.
+Philip has been an assistant district attorney for the Brazos County District Attorney’s office in Bryan, Texas since December 2013.
+He is currently assigned to the Intake Division of the office, handling the grand jury and family violence intake.
+He serves on the Brazos County Domestic Violence High Risk Team and teaches about the criminal justice system to local high school and middle school students.
+Philip graduated from Texas Tech School of Law and Texas A&M University.